 Providing access to finance for the vulnerable, insurance is an important element to poverty alleviation.
 Unfortunately, agricultural insurance and disaster insurance are either unavailable or prohibitively expensive in many developing countries.
 Index insurance is an innovative approach to insurance provision that pays out benefits on the basis of a pre-determined index or loss of assets and investments resulting from weather and catastrophic events, without requiring the traditional services of insurance claims assessors.
 It also allows for the claims settlement process to be quicker and more objective.
 See FAQ Index Insurance for more information.

-Funded by the European Union, Germany, Japan, and the Netherlands, the Global Index Insurance Facility is managed by the World Bank Group, as part of the Finance & Markets Global Practice.
+Funded by the European Union/ACP, Germany, Japan, and the Netherlands, the Global Index Insurance Facility is managed by the World Bank Group, as part of the Finance, Competitiveness & Innovation Global Practice.

 To learn more, please visit: www.indexinsuranceforum.org